Logiqx/wca-ipy/docs/README.md

 **Currently available**

-* [Partial Over-40's Rankings](Partial_Rankings.md) is still incomplete but most of the fastest people are included (see below)
+* [Partial Over 40's Rankings](Partial_Rankings.md) is still incomplete but most of the fastest people are included (see below)
-* [Partial Over-50's Rankings](Partial_Rankings_50.md) was introduced in 2019 off the back of the partial over-40's rankings
+* [Partial Over 50's Rankings](Partial_Rankings_50.md) was introduced in 2019 off the back of the Partial Over 40's Rankings
-* [Partial Over-60's Rankings](Partial_Rankings_60.md) was introduced in 2019 off the back of the partial over-50's rankings
+* [Partial Over 60's Rankings](Partial_Rankings_60.md) was introduced in 2019 off the back of the Partial Over 50's Rankings
-* [Partial Over-70's Rankings](Partial_Rankings_70.md) was introduced in 2019 off the back of the partial over-50's rankings
+* [Partial Over 70's Rankings](Partial_Rankings_70.md) was introduced in 2019 off the back of the Partial Over 50's Rankings
-* [Partial Over-80's Rankings](Partial_Rankings_80.md) was introduced in 2019 off the back of the partial over-50's rankings
+* [Partial Over 80's Rankings](Partial_Rankings_80.md) was introduced in 2019 off the back of the Partial Over 50's Rankings
-* [Representative Over-40's Rankings](Senior_Rankings.md) adds anonymised counts to the partial rankings, thus showing all over-40's
+* [Representative Over 40's Rankings](Senior_Rankings.md) adds anonymised counts to the partial rankings, thus showing all over 40s
-* [Percentile Rankings](Percentile_Rankings.md) shows how times are distributed for the WCA community and the over-40's
+* [Percentile Rankings](Percentile_Rankings.md) shows how times are distributed for the WCA community and the over 40s

 **Completeness**